RedonAlla/RA.Utilities/documentation/docs/api/RA.Utilities.OpenApi/DocumentTransformers/PolymorphismSchemaFilter.md

 ### 🚀 Usage

-Because the `PolymorphismSchemaFilter` needs to be configured with the specific base and derived types you're using, it must be instantiated manually and registered in `Program.cs`.
+Because the `PolymorphismDocumentTransformer` needs to be configured with the specific base and derived types you're using, it must be instantiated manually and registered in `Program.cs`.

 #### Register the Transformer in `Program.cs`